SUMIK01/Axon-company-Products-Performance-analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of an Axon company which is a retailer selling classic cars and other products.
+This data analysis project aims to provide insights into the sales performance of an Axon company which is a retailer selling classic cars and other product line.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "Productline.sql" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "Productline.sql" file, containing detailed information about sales,customers,employees ,orders and payments of the company.

 ### Tools